Post: How to Use AI to Predict Candidate Success Beyond Skills: A Structured Playbook

 • A defined success profile per role family.
 “High performer” is not a definition.
 You need specific behavioral and cognitive attributes — identified from your actual top-quartile employees — that the model will score against.

-Step 1 — Define What Success Actually Looks Like in Your Organization
+Step 1: Define What Success Actually Looks Like in Your Organization

 Start by identifying your top-quartile performers in each major role family — not by title, but by documented performance outcomes: productivity metrics, manager ratings, peer collaboration scores, and retention tenure.
 Then conduct structured interviews or behavioral analysis on that cohort to identify the traits they share that differ from median performers.

 Gartner research identifies learning agility and cognitive flexibility as among the strongest predictors of employee performance in rapidly changing roles — more predictive than prior job title or years of experience in many contexts.
-Those are the kinds of attributes your success profile should capture.
+Those are the attributes your success profile should capture.

 Typical success profile attributes include: